poojakp/Team-Titans-Go/README.md

      **cd .\MentalHealth-Backend**

-  5. Set up the .env file to have all your API integration keys.
+  5. Set up the .env file with keys shared here - https://drive.google.com/file/d/1QyMfRr5bQ8ltUYulQGiDybsyuhiAGGou/view?usp=sharing and add that .env file in .\MentalHealth-Backend folder

-  6. Run the following command to install dependencies:
+  7. Run the following command to install dependencies:

      **npm install**

-  7. Start the backend server:
+  8. Start the backend server:

      **npm start**

-  8. Open a new terminal in VS Code for the front-end.
+  9. Open a new terminal in VS Code for the front-end.
 Then, navigate to the front-end project directory:

       **cd .\MentalHealth-UI**

-  9. Install front-end dependencies:
+  10. Install front-end dependencies:

      **npm install**

-  10. Start the front-end:
+  11. Start the front-end:

       **npm start**